Marcos jewels: Roumeliotes collection

 A third collection of Marcos jewels was seized when the Greek national Demetriou Roumeliotes attempted to bring them out of the Philippines at Manila International Airport on March 1, 1986.
 The last of the three collections to be sequestered, it was also the last to be legally forfeited in favor of the Philippine government.
 The Sandiganbayan ruled in 2014 that the jewels would be forfeited in favour of the Philippines' Bureau of Customs, because the attempt to smuggle them out of the country was a violation of the Tariff and Customs Code.

 Although it consists of only 60 pieces, the Roumeliotes collection is considered the most valuable among the three collections.

 Proposed auctions

 Several proposals to auction off the Marcos jewels have been made since 2014, by which date the Philippine courts forfeited all of the collections in favor of the Philippine government.
 There have been several delays, however, including an appeal of the Sandiganbayan decision by Imelda Marcos and her daughter Irene Marcos Araneta over the forfeiture of the Malacañang collection.
 The Philippine Supreme Court upheld the forfeiture, denying the Marcoses' appeal in January 2017.

-The Marcos jewels had still not been auctioned off as of April 17, 2020.
+President Rodrigo Duterte on June 4, 2019, ordered the PCGG to auction the ₱700 million worth of Imelda Marcos jewelry collections, although as of June 1, 2022, an auction date has yet to be announced.